ibm-cloud-docs/openshift/openshift_cli_ks_plugin.md

 ## Using the beta plug-in
 {: #cs_beta}

-A redesigned version of the {{site.data.keyword.containerlong_notm}} plug-in is available as a beta.
-The redesigned {{site.data.keyword.containerlong_notm}} plug-in groups commands into categories and changes commands from a hyphenated structure to a spaced structure.
+A redesigned version of the Red Hat OpenShift on IBM Cloud plug-in is available as a beta.
+The redesigned Red Hat OpenShift on IBM Cloud plug-in groups commands into categories and changes commands from a hyphenated structure to a spaced structure.
 {: shortdesc}

-The following beta versions of the redesigned {{site.data.keyword.containerlong_notm}} plug-in are available.
+The following beta versions of the redesigned Red Hat OpenShift on IBM Cloud plug-in are available.
 * The default behavior is `0.4`.
-Ensure that your {{site.data.keyword.containerlong_notm}} plug-in uses the latest `0.4` version by running `ibmcloud plugin update kubernetes-service`.
+Ensure that your Red Hat OpenShift on IBM Cloud plug-in uses the latest `0.4` version by running `ibmcloud plugin update kubernetes-service`.
 * To use `1.0`, set the `IKS_BETA_VERSION` environment variable:
     ```
     export IKS_BETA_VERSION=1.0